samdalvai/snowload-calculator/README.md

 * `/cities`: lists all cities

 * `/cities/id`: retrieves the city based on the id.
-The id is composed of the zip code and the name of the city.
+The id is composed of the `zip` code and the `name` of the city.
 A request example might be: `/cities/id?zip=39040&name=Aldino`

 * `/cities/zip/{zip}`: retrieves the cities by zip code.
 A request example might be: `/cities/zip/39040`

 * `/cities/name/{name}`: retrieves the cities by name.
-With this endpoint, the name must match the city name, partial matches will not be returned.
+With this endpoint the name must match the city name, partial matches will not be returned.
-A request example might be: `/cities/name/Bolzano`

 * `/cities/namecontains/{name}`: same as above, but returns also partial results.
-A request example might be: `/cities/namecontains/Bolzano`

 * `/cities/province/{province}`: retrieves the cities by province.
-A request example might be: `/cities/province/BZ`

-* `/cities/altitude`: retrieve cities by altitude.
+* `/cities/altitude`: retrieve cities by `lower` and `upper` bound for altitude.
-The lower and upper bound must be specified, for example: `/cities/altitude?lower=100&upper=200`
+The lower and upper bound must be specified in the URL, for example: `/cities/altitude?lower=100&upper=200`

 ### PROVINCES

 * `/provinces`: lists all provinces
+* `/provinces/shorthand/{shorthand}`: retrieves the province based on the shorthand of the province.
+* `/provinces/name/{name}`: retrieves the province based on the name.
+* `/provinces/namecontains/{name}`: same as above, but returns also partial results.
+* `/provinces/zone/{zone}`: retrieves the province based on the zone.
+* `/cities/load`: retrieve cities by `lower` and `upper` bound for load.
+  The lower and upper bound must be specified in the URL, for example: `/province/load?lower=0.5&upper=1.2`

 ## `POST` endpoints: